 Sleep sound in these beautiful ethically and sustainably produced pyjamas.
 If you spend a third of your life sleeping, you spend a third of your life in pyjamas, so feeling nice and knowing you’re doing good with your purchase should be at the top of your priorities.
-Whether you opt for an oversize T-shirt or a matching cami and boxes with the likes of bubble-o-bills on display, these Aussie (and NZ) makers have you covered while you’re pushing out z’s.
+Whether you’re looking for locally made sleepwear or sustainable fabrics, these Aussie (and NZ) makers have you covered while you’re pushing out z’s.